 - Struggling with racing thoughts

 The balance between maintaining the physical health and safety we achieve by self-isolating, and the emotional health we realize through socialization and engaging in meaningful activities, isn’t easy to navigate.
-We’ve provided some suggestions for helping older adults weather the pandemic:
+We’ve provided some suggestions for overcoming pandemic fatigue in seniors:

 - Accept and acknowledge your emotions.
 A variety of feelings are completely normal in a period of time that feels anything but normal.
 It can be helpful to name how you’re feeling – even writing it down.
 Then make an effort to refocus your thinking to approaches to help.
 For instance, if you are feeling out of control, direct your energy to things that you are able to control.